g-ongenae/assert-or-boom/doc/or/orGatewayTimeout.md

 # orGatewayTimeout

-Throw a Boom.Gateway Timeout if the previous assertions where false.
+Throw a Boom.Gateway Timeout if the previous assertions were false.

 ## Skeleton